Set Burgeo as default location

 Newfoundland Labrador Headlines

-- The Royal Newfoundland Constabulary is investigating an early morning assault in the St. John's area.
+- The Royal Newfoundland Constabulary is investigating an incident Sunday evening where a beagle was dragged behind a truck in St. John's.